Nischay2312/Nischay2312.github.io/_posts/2023-08-06-Live-Streaming-Computer-Screen-Via-ESP32.md

 <iframe width="800" height="450" src="https://www.youtube.com/embed/-yk1-vx2jtI" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Future Work
-- The major work neede is to imporve the frame rate.
+- The major work needed is to imporve the frame rate.
 Sending raw binary image data is too long and thus slows down the FPS.
 In future I am planning to compress the image before sending it to the ESP32.
 The decompression will add some overhead processingt time on the ESP but we can utilize the ESP32's dual core to do this.